 The management process for the IALA Domain follows the life‑cycle defined in IHO S‑99.
 It includes the submission, validation, review, approval, registration, maintenance, and withdrawal of register items.
 All submissions must use the formats and metadata requirements defined by the IHO GI Registry.

-The purpose of this section is to provide information regarding the interaction between the IALA Domain, the International Hydrographic Organization (IHO), and the Registry.
-It will also describe the roles, responsibilities and procedures for IALA as a Submitting Organization to the IHO Registry, as described by the governing documentation of IHO Standards S-100 and S-99.
+The purpose of this section is to provide information regarding the interaction between the IALA Domain, IHO, and the GI Registry.
+It will also describe the roles, responsibilities and procedures for IALA as a Submitting Organization and Domain Control Body to the IHO Registry, as described by the governing documentation of IHO Standards S-100 and S-99.

-IALA has developed these procedures solely to manage the IALA domain and its role as a Submitting Organization..
-Should there be any conflict between this Guideline and IHO standard S-100 or S-99, IALA should defer to the IHO documentation.
+IALA has developed these procedures solely to manage the IALA domain and its role as a Submitting Organization.
+Should any conflict arise between this Guideline and IHO standard S-100 or S-99, IALA should defer to the IHO documentation.

 Management of the IALA Domain

-The overall management responsibility of IALA for its domain in the IHO Registry is distributed over two types of managerial roles (see Figure 2):
+The overall management responsibility of IALA for its domain in the IHO Registry is distributed over two types of managerial roles:

 IALA Domain Management, which resides within the IALA-Secretariat